DNXSR/gettingStarted/README.md

 In this repository you will find a script that will help you setup your ROS environment.
 It is the same as running all of the commands that the first two tutorials at ROS wiki recommend.

-This script will also ask you if you would like to install two aditional tools which are Terminator that will substitute the original Ubuntu terminal and will let you have multiple tabs in a single window as well as split-display of multiple terminals in the same window, and Sublime Text 2 which is a different text editor that will substitute nano or gedit so you can see your code in a more organized and easier way, as well as to start working on projects.
+This script will also ask you if you would like to install two aditional tools which are Terminator and Sublime Text 2.
+I have nothing to do with neither of them, but they helped me a lot so they are just a recommendation.
+The first one will substitute the original Ubuntu terminal and let you split windows, while the second one is just a project oriented text editor that will substitute nano or gedit so you can see your code in a more organized way.

 To run the script you just have to download the current package by running the following command in your terminal (You just have to open a terminal by ```Ctrl+Alt+T``` , copy the part after the '$' and then paste it on the terminal by ```Ctrl+Shift+V```):